Skip to content

 • Entry Collection: sortableFields

-• Note: Some other camel case options, including Color widget options, are not deprecated and will continue to work.
+• Note: Some other camel case options, including Color field options, are not deprecated and will continue to work.

 • The deprecated Date widget: It was removed from Decap CMS 3.0 and Sveltia CMS 0.10.
-Use the DateTime widget with the time_format: false option instead.
+Use the DateTime field type with the time_format: false option instead.

-• Remark plugins for the Markdown widget: Not compatible with our Lexical-based rich text editor.
+• Remark plugins for the Markdown field: Not compatible with our Lexical-based rich text editor.

 • The use_secure_url option for the Cloudinary media storage: Insecure URLs should never be used.